openstepmedia/aws-apigateway-team-routes/coupons/README.md

 This project is managed by the Coupons team

-The coupons team needs their lambdas available from both
+The coupons team needs their lambdas available for both

 AWS API Gateway